Personal Injury · Construction Accidents

 Who Third Parties Are in Pennsylvania Construction Accident Claims

 Third-party liability arises when someone other than the employer owed a duty to the injured worker and breached it.
 Evidence degrades rapidly on construction sites.
 Equipment is moved, repaired, or scrapped.
 Witnesses leave the project.
 Site conditions change.
 Delay in identifying liable third parties weakens the case or makes it impossible to prove.
 General contractors owe site safety obligations that extend to subcontractor employees.
-Property owners owe duties to maintain safe premises for those working on the site.
+Property owners owe premises liability duties to maintain safe conditions for those working on the site.
 Equipment manufacturers are liable under product liability law when defective machinery causes injury.
 Utility companies that fail to mark underground lines or de-energize overhead power create foreseeable electrocution hazards.

 In cases involving aerial lifts, bucket trucks, or other elevated work platforms, equipment defects frequently give rise to product liability claims against the manufacturer in addition to negligence claims against the site operator.
 Tip-over accidents, control failures, and inadequate safety systems are recurring defects in this category.
 When an equipment defect contributes to the injury, the manufacturer can be held strictly liable without proof of negligence.